rdkit/rdkit/Docs/Book/RDKit_Book.rst

     ``RDK_BUILD_THREADSAFE_SSS`` argument (the default for the binaries we provide), a mutex is used to ensure that only one thread is using a given recursive query at a time.
+  - Calling MolToSmiles on the same molecule concurrently from multiple threads can result in undefined behavior.

 Implementation of the TPSA Descriptor
 =====================================